vidmantas/cucumberator/README.md

 Now put @cucumberize before any Scenario you want to fill up, for example

 	@javascript @cucumberize
 	Scenario: check fancy ajax login
       Given user with email some@example.com

-and then run this feature file and watch your console for prompt shows up.
+and then run this feature file and watch your console for prompt shows up - after all existing steps are finished.

-## What cucumberator DOES NOT DO

-It doesn't let you define your new step defitions yet.
+## TODO

+* support of multiple scenarios per feature file
+* autocomplete for available steps

+## SUGGESTIONS?

+Drop me a line or free feel to contribute!